Janice Huff: Career

-In 1995, she became Meteorologist on Weekend Today for 8 years she appeared on Saturdays and Sundays, switching back and forth from time to time, switching to only Sundays in 2009.
+In late 1995, she became Meteorologist on Weekend Today, originally appearing on Saturdays & Sundays for 13 years, switching to only Sundays in 2009.
 She left "Weekend Today" on April 30, 2012, after 16 years.
-She also occasionally still appears on weekday Today as a fill-in weather anchor and on NBC Nightly News.
+She also occasionally appeared on weekday Today as a fill-in weather anchor and on NBC Nightly News.

 From 1997 to 1998, she hosted a short-lived lottery game show called NY Wired, with emphasis on supporting computer labs for schools based on the money won.
 In the second season, Cheryl Washington replaced her as emcee.

 Awards

 Huff has received honors and awards for her work on "Wednesday's Child," the prestigious Administration for Children's Services' "2004 Golden Heart Award," the 2004 "Miracle Makers Media Award" for her commitment and dedication to helping New York City's Foster Care children and the Second Annual "Nicholas Scoppetta Award for Service to Children."
 She was cited in 2002 as a "Grad Made Good" by her alma mater, Florida State University and has also received the Police Athletic League's "2002 Woman of the Year Award," a 2000 YMCA "Champion For Youth" honor and the City of Hope's "Spirit of Life" award for her professional and personal example to New York City youth.

-Her professional awards include Bronx Community College's 1995 "Kaleidoscope Award" for excellence in television meteorology; a St. Louis Emmy Award for "Best Weathercaster" (1988); and Huff is a member of the American Meteorological Society, the National Association of Black Journalists, the National Academy of Television Arts and Sciences, Alpha Kappa Alpha sorority, and the New York Friars' Club.
+Her professional awards include Bronx Community College's 1995 "Kaleidoscope Award" for excellence in television meteorology; and a St. Louis Emmy Award for "Best Weathercaster" (1988).
+Huff is a member and Fellow of the American Meteorological Society, on the Board of Directors of the National Weather Association, member of the National Association of Black Journalists, the National Academy of Television Arts and Sciences, and Alpha Kappa Alpha sorority.

 She was inducted into the New York State Broadcasters Hall of Fame in 2016.

 Family and extras

-Huff is married to Warren Dowdy and resides in Denville Township, New Jersey.
+Huff is married and resides in New Jersey.

 Huff voiced meteorologist Stormy Gale on the PBS Kids series Cyberchase and appeared as a guest on the show's Cyberchase For Real segment to explain fog.